End the Food Tax

 WHAT TO KNOW about taking state sales tax off groceries:

 --- Economic growth.
-Ending the grocery tax, even just this state portion, is more conducive to economic growth, especially along our borders, than the current 3/10% rate cut.
-SD’ans shop outside our borders due to our grocery tax and buy more than food while there.
-The SE corner of the state has no grocery store, but a popular Fareway store is at the first exit in Iowa.
+SD’ans shop outside our borders due to our grocery tax, and they buy more than food while there.
+Our SE corner has no grocery store, but a Fareway store at the first exit in Iowa is popular with South Dakotans.
 A man once started a grocery in the SE corner, but it closed in a short time.
 He said, “Every day people asked me about the tax.”

 -- In general, families benefit more from the food tax cut, rather than the 3/10% cut in the general rate.
 People can buy used furniture and clothing, but they cannot buy used food.
 There is a limit to how much families can economize on food before degrading health and children's ability to learn.

---- In every survey where the public was asked its choice between 1/10% off the general rate v.
-1% off groceries, there has been a strong preference for the grocery option.
+--- In every survey where the public was asked its choice between each 1/10% off the general rate versus each 1% off groceries, there has been a strong preference for the grocery option.
 The Legislature would be honoring the public's will and the need by cutting the grocery tax.

 --- There is more tax on a loaf of bread than the farmer gets for the wheat in it; more on a box of cornflakes than the farmer gets for the corn.